 Device farms can also help developers debug problems that arise in production.
 For example, a crash report might tell them an error occurred in a particular smartphone model with a specific OS version.
 Without a device farm, it might be challenging to reproduce the error and use device-level diagnostics to troubleshoot and solve the issue.

 Integration tests can also be more brittle than unit tests since small changes to the UI can break them.
 Fortunately, TestComplete and other integration testing tools can help mitigate these issues using artificial intelligence.
 For instance, TestComplete's Object Recognition Engine supports AI-powered visual identification of on-screen objects.

 BitBar makes it easy to harness the benefits of a massive device farm without the high cost of building and maintaining it.
 With plans starting at just $39 per month, developers can access hundreds of different devices, browsers, and operating system combinations in the cloud, to run automated tests and diagnose problems.

 Our platform makes it easy to run automated tests in parallel across devices, with cloud-side execution, unlimited users, and unlimited testing minutes.
-Whether you use Selenium, Appium, or any other native mobile test automation framework, you can quickly build and run tests in parallel across thousands of devices for the most accurate results in less time.
+Whether you use Selenium, Appium, Cypress, or any other native mobile test automation framework, you can quickly build and run tests in parallel across thousands of devices for the most accurate results in less time.